hashicorp/terraform-provider-tfe/website/docs/r/variable_set.html.markdown

   Must not be set if `global` is set.
 This argument is mutually exclusive with using the resource [tfe_workspace_variable_set](workspace_variable_set.html) which is the preferred method of associating a workspace with a variable set.
+* `parent_project_id` - (Optional) ID of the project that should own the variable set.
+If set, than the value of `global` must be `false`.
+This feature is currently in beta and is not available to all users.

 ## Attributes Reference